StrongLoop-Evangelists/workshop-band-app/workshop/02-first-model.md

 ## Let's add some properties now!

-Now that we have our model config in place, we will move on to specific model properties.
+Now that we have our model configuration in place, we will move on to specific model properties.
 The prompts will guide us, and as you'll see, after your last property is captured, you can hit enter and it will exit the prompt.

 ### Model property: name